-It is generally accepted that brown rot fungus requires moisture levels in excess 20% at temperatures around 18°C. Most decay spreads at temperatures that favour growth of plant life, but is usually slow in temperatures under 10°C and above 33°C and ceases when temperatures either drop below 2°C or rise above 38°C. The deterioration due to brown rot is progressive.
+It is generally accepted that brown rot fungus requires moisture levels in excess 22% at temperatures around 18°C. Some sites indicate moisture levels as high as 28%.
+Most decay spreads at temperatures that favour growth of plant life, but is usually slow in temperatures under 10°C and above 33°C and ceases when temperatures either drop below 2°C or rise above 38°C. The deterioration due to brown rot is progressive.
 At temperatures below 2°C and above 33°C the fungi becomes 'dormant' only to continue the deterioration when temperatures become more favourable.
 Less than one month of exposure to wetness will produce the conditions for deterioration to continue.
 Some common species of brown rot proceed at a rate that allows some latitude for reinspection and/or remediation.
 Wood products subject to fungal deterioration should be re-inspected every two or three years.